 What is the connection to depression?

-Given the long term and enduring pain and fatigue characteristic of fibromyalgia, individuals suffering from this debilitating condition are at a tremendous risk for developing depression.
+Given the long term and enduring pain and fatigue characteristics of fibromyalgia, individuals suffering from this debilitating condition are at a tremendous risk for developing depression.
 It has been reported that 30 to 90% of those individuals battling fibromyalgia will experience depression at some point in their lives.
 Although some studies have shown that depression does not increase the severity of fibromyalgia symptoms, depression can severely affect the behaviours of those individuals with fibromyalgia, affecting the course of the illness.
 Other studies have demonstrated improvements in fibromyalgia symptoms with the treatment of depression and vice versa.

 How is Fibromyalgia Treated?

 Just as a diagnosis of fibromyalgia can be complex, so can the treatment process for patients.
 There is no cure for fibromyalgia.
 Instead, treatment options focus on improving the related symptoms, decreasing pain and improving overall quality of life.
-The current commonly utilized treatment options for fibromyalgia include gabapentin, pregabalin and duloxetine; and tricyclic antidepressants (TCAs), such as amitriptyline, nortriptyline and desipramine.
+The current commonly utilized treatment options for fibromyalgia include gabapentin, pregabalin and duloxetine; and tricyclic antidepressants (TCAs), such as amitriptyline, nortriptyline, and desipramine.
 Your physician may also prescribe desvenlafaxine for the treatment of depression.
 Since the relief experienced by patients taking these drugs can vary tremendously it is encouraged that all patients explore the use of alternative therapies to help manage their symptoms.

 As we have all heard before, being active is good for the mind, body and soul and this remains true for individuals diagnosed with fibromyalgia.
 Although intense exercise can cause symptoms to flare up, engaging in low intensity activity with frequent rest breaks has been demonstrated to help improve pain.
 Activities such as water aerobics, Tai Chi, and yoga can all be options to facilitate symptom relief.
 Despite the type of activity you choose, what is most important is that you choose an activity that fits your lifestyle.
 Remember to start slow and maintain a good pace!